Evomatic/Evomatic/README.md

 - 👨‍💻  I like to build projects from [frontendmentor](https://www.frontendmentor.io/home)

-- 💁🏻  I love to contribute to open-source projects like [bestofjs](https://github.com/bestofjs/bestofjs)
+- 💁🏻  I'm a core-contributor to [bestofjs](https://github.com/bestofjs/bestofjs)